 Elevated to interim defensive coordinator for the 2013 New Era Pinstripe Bowl.

 Served as the co-defensive coordinator and coached cornerbacks for the Irish the past two seasons (2012-13).

 In 2013, Notre Dame ranked 15th in the FBS in fewest passing yards allowed/game (198.2), 16th in passing yards allowed/completion (10.73) and 17th in passing yards allowed/attempt (6.31).

-Jackson ranked tied for 39th in the FBS in interceptions (0.31/game).
-Pretty remarkable when you consider he was in his second season at the position and first as a starter.
+Bennett Jackson ranked tied for 39th in the FBS in interceptions (0.31/game) in 2012 despite being in his second season at the position and first as a starter.